 First, in order to universally check the validity and the correction of a vote, one has to guarantee that a voter has not voted twice.
-Consequently, one needs to authenticate the ballot.
+Consequently, one needs to authenticate the ballot in some way, using a private information.
 To this end, one needs to be able to verify both the link between the list of the registered voters L, and the list of the transcripts \boldsymbol{B} (or the bulletin-board) in order to validate the vote, and the link between the bulletin-board and the computation of the tally T.